syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Three-or-More-Variables.md

-####With those stern warnings in mind, you can nonetheless take a brief look at two versions of stepwise regression because they are very common—and commonly requested—procedures.
+####With those stern warnings in mind, you can nonetheless take a brief look at two versions of stepwise regression because they are very common and commonly requested procedures.
 The first variation you can examine is backwards removal, where all possible variables are initially entered, and then variables that do make statistically significant contributions to the overall model is removed one at a time.